medricr/the_shifting_dark/The_Shifting_Dark.md

+**The Shifting Dark** is a single-shot adventure module for **Mothership**, a science fiction horror RPG by Tuesday Knight Games.

+Below are two different backgrounds to give The Warden a feel for what will be happening in this adventure.
+The first background sets up the story to contain themes of **body horror**, **transformation**, and **unethical human experimentation**.
+Make sure to have a discussion with the players about their boundaries, and what they are comfortable with.
+If anybody expresses concerns about these themes, feel free to use the _2.2: Alternate Background_ as your guideline for what's happening behind the scenes, or make up your own.
+Remember, this is a horror adventure, but it should not be horrible to play.
+Be considerate, be safe, and enjoy **The Shifting Dark**

 # _Section 1: Exposition_
 *From System News Network; Dated March 18th 2102*
 > Anonymous sources from within BioCyte Systems report that the research vessel Hekate has ceased communication with the company's control center on Luna, and is presumed lost.
 BioCyte, who have courted controversy in the past with their unilateral media blackouts regarding their research projects, have declined to comment.
-We here at SNN can only hope that this is a minor equipment malfunciton, and that the Hekate and her crew of 21 will return safe and sound, whatever thier mission may be.
+We here at SNN can only hope that this is a minor equipment malfunciton, and that the Hekate and her crew will return safe and sound, whatever thier mission may be.

+_Recieved on short wave radio from mission command:_
-## INCOMING TRANSMISSION
+> ## INCOMING TRANSMISSION
 > **DATE:** SEPTEMBER 2ND 2106
 >
 > **SUBJECT:** IMMEDIATE REASSIGNMENT TO SALVAGE OPERATION